olafwalter/remote-development/README.md

 Create the Cloud Environment
 ----------------------------

 Your central resource will be an EC2 instance.
 We use terraform to set it up.
-See the terraform directory in this repo.
+See the terraform directory in this repo. *Make sure you review and edit all the settings!*

 Run it against your temporary AWS account or a dev account.